 During the year ended December 31, 2019, A2A Pharmaceuticals and Biomea Health, LLC invested a combined \$1.4 million in the Company in exchange for 4,428,500 shares of the Company's common stock.
 Biomea Health, LLC's initial investment of \$0.2 million was in the form of expenses paid by Biomea Health, LLC on behalf of the Company.
-During the three months ended March 31, 2020, A2A Pharmaceuticals and Biomea Health, LLC invested a combined \$0.3 million in the Company in exchange for 799,569 shares of the Company's common stock.
-As of March 31, 2021 and December 31, 2020, the Company had an outstanding receivable balance from Biomea Health, LLC of approximately \$0 and \$8,000, respectively.
+During the six months ended June 30, 2021, A2A Pharmaceuticals and Biomea Health, LLC invested a combined \$0.3 million in the Company in exchange for 799,569 shares of the Company's common stock.
+As of June 30, 2021 and December 31, 2020, the Company had an outstanding receivable balance from Biomea Health LLC of approximately \$0 and \$8,000, respectively.
+This receivable balance as of December 31, 2020 is related to operating expenses paid for by the Company on behalf of Biomea Health LLC.